×

 De Rotterdam

-About this Wheelchair Accessible Walking tour in Rotterdam
+About this Wheelchair Accessible Walking/Rolling Tour in Rotterdam

-This Walking tour through Rotterdam brings you through the one city in the Netherlands that can be described as urban: Rotterdam.
-Rotterdam is about the size of the capital in terms of inhabitants and known for its rugged appearance and down-to-earth culture.
+This wheelchair accessible walking/rolling tour of Rotterdam takes you through the one city in the Netherlands that truly earns the word urban: Rotterdam.
+About the same size as the capital in terms of inhabitants, Rotterdam is known for its rugged appearance and down-to-earth culture.

 Want to see the best Rotterdam has to offer?
-Join us on this beautiful wheelchair-accessible walking/rolling tour through Rotterdam and learn all about the main highlights.
-You meet your private guide at a pre-set meeting point in the city center.
-When arriving by cruise, we can arrange adapted transport to and from the center.
+Join us and roll through the city’s most iconic highlights with a private, officially licensed English-speaking guide.
+You meet at a pre-set meeting point in the city center.
+The route follows flat, step-free streets throughout, making it a comfortable experience for wheelchair users and scooter users alike.
+When arriving by cruise, we can arrange accessible transport to and from the meeting point.

 What people say